Student Prizes and Academic Awards

 The Moles Civil Engineering Award, established by The Moles Society, is awarded to the civil engineering student whose academic achievement and application for the first three years show outstanding promise for a career in construction engineering and management.

 The J. William Moore Prize was established by gifts from students, friends, family, and colleagues of Professor Moore.
 The prize is awarded to the senior who most completely exemplifies the original goal of a historic Bucknell education.
-First and foremost, he/she demonstrated in his/her life, in a significant way, traditional values, including courage, honesty, and compassion for others.
-He/she also has achieved high academic success in coursework in education.
+First and foremost, they demonstrated in their life, in a significant way, traditional values, including courage, honesty, and compassion for others.
+They also have achieved high academic success in coursework in education.

 The Richard P. Nickelsen Prize is awarded to a senior demonstrating outstanding performance in geology.